scarlett425/blogdown-project/content/home/experience.md

 Impacts Made:

-* Empowered hospital administrators to independently use Strata for reporting, data troubleshooting, and validating through top-tier client training services
 * Successfully integrated 2-5 years of historical clinical and financial data into the Strata analytics platform.
 * Joined task force of SQL and Python subject matter experts to reduce manual data validation timeline from 11 days to 5 days through automation.
 * Unified 40,000,000 rows of financial and clinical data by tailoring SQL stored procedures per client's data and business requirements.